5 Surprising Benefits of Walking Every Day, According to Experts

 4.Walking Can Boost Your Mental Health

-“[Walking] may also improve brain function, including memory, decision making, attention and even help you think faster and more creatively,” continues Gam.
-One study that focused on older adults who walked for exercise showed noticeable improvements in memory skills and white matter (the area of the brain that’s associated with aging and is composed of nerve fibers that help the cells send and receive messages).
+"[Walking] may also improve brain function, including memory, decision-making, attention and even help you think faster and more creatively", continues Gam.
+One study that focused on older adults who walked for exercise showed noticeable improvements in memory skills and white matter (the area of the brain that's associated with ageing and is composed of nerve fibres that help the cells send and receive messages).

 5.Walking Reduces Risk of Certain Chronic Illnesses

-For more tips, be sure to download the Nike Training App!
+For more tips, make sure you download the Nike Training Club App!